JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 along the stick, among the sea-weed (beginning from the end of the stick which points towards the beacon), for the Chain.
-To run my hand along the Chain, when found, until I come to the part of it which stretches over the edge of the rocks, down into the quicksand.
-AND THEN TO PULL THE CHAIN.”
+To run my hand along the Chain, when found, until I come to the part of it which stretches over the edge of the rocks, down into the quicksand. _And Then To Pull_ _The Chain_.”

 Just as I had read the last words–underlined in the original–I heard the voice of Betteredge behind me.
 The inventor of the detective-fever had